 - We aim to pay you a 50% share of revenue within 24 hours of publication.
 Sometimes there are reasons why we can't offer any payment, for example if it would be in breach of the Bribery Act or if it would against IPSO guidelines.
 If you are not sure please speak to your contact at SWNS.

 - As a rule of thumb websites pay from £5-25 per photo and newspapers pay £50-150 but prices vary according to a number of factors.

 I've been contacted by a journalist from another agency what should I do?

 - We would ask that you direct any queries to ourselves, partly to limit the number of enquiries you have to deal with, partly so we can help protect your best interests.
 If your pictures or video are being represented by more than one agency it may result in a delayed payment.
 In the worst case it may mean we are unable to make a payment at all.

 I've seen my picture on dozens of websites - did they all get the picture from SWNS?

 - We work with all the major news websites and often have negotiated agreed fees so we can guarantee payment from them.
 However it is fair to say that the internet is a bit like the wild west when it comes to copyright.
 There are many websites which lift pictures or video from the major news publishers with no regard to copyright.
 We have previously worked to stop this abuse of IP but this is not possible in all cases.
 Please be assured we will seek payment for your pictures or video wherever we can.

 Can you send me a breakdown of all the sales and a copy of the invoices?

-You'll be able to see all the sales we have logged in your SWNS.rock account.
+- You'll be able to see all the sales we have logged in your SWNS.rocks account.
 In order to protect the confidentiality of others we make a firm rule that we don't send out copies of our invoices.